-IERA may provide up to twelve (12) months of rental assistance and utility/ home energy assistance to eligible Indiana renter households (defined in Section 3.1) to increase housing stability and prevent evictions.
+IERA provides rental assistance and utility/ home energy assistance to eligible Indiana renter households (defined in Section 3.1) to increase housing stability and prevent evictions.
+At IHCDA's discretion, dependent upon the availability of funding and Treasury guidance, IHCDA may obligate up to 18 months of assistance per eligible household.